victoria-mischley/RosettaRelax_andPocketOpening/README.md

 change into the Relax folder: cd Relax

 After running move_files_for_relax.py, use gen_submit_scripts.py from Relax folder.
 Change the path to the path of the command list and the number of commands per script.
 Generally, For relaxation you want only one command per script.

+Submit scripts need to be moved and submitted from each folder.